France Crypto Gift Tax 2026: Donations, Dons Manuels, and the Latent-Gain Purge

 France Crypto Gift Tax

-Gifting crypto in France has a feature that makes it a genuine planning lever, not just a transfer: the gift purges the latent capital gain.
-The donor does not pay the 31.4% PFU on the unrealised gain; the donee takes a stepped-up basis at the gift-date value.
-Combined with the €100,000 / 15-year direct-line abatement, this is one of the cleaner French crypto strategies — with specific traps around dons manuels and valuation.
-This guide is the mechanics and the lever.
+Gifting crypto in France has a feature that turns it from a transfer into a genuine planning lever: the gift purges the latent capital gain.
+The donor pays no 31.4% PFU on the unrealised gain, and the donee takes a stepped-up basis at the gift-date value.
+Paired with the €100,000 / 15-year direct-line abatement, that makes it one of the cleaner French crypto strategies, with specific traps around dons manuels and valuation.
+This article is the inter-vivos counterpart to the inheritance-tax piece (the same latent-gain extinction, applied during life); the France crypto tax guide gives the income-tax baseline.

-• Donee pays droits de donation on the gift-date fair-market value, after abatements.
+• The donee pays droits de donation on the gift-date fair-market value, after abatements.

-• Donee's new cost basis = gift-date value; future PFU/150 VH bis only on gains from there.
+• The donee's new cost basis is the gift-date value; future PFU/150 VH bis applies only to gains from there.

-• Don manuel is taxed on revelation (declaration, significant amount, or audit), not on the transfer itself.
+• A don manuel is taxed on revelation (declaration, a significant amount, or an audit), not on the transfer itself.

 Who pays, and on what